 Kay Michael | Director

-Kay trained at Drama Centre London and read English & Theatre Studies at Warwick University.
+Kay trained at Drama Centre, after reading English & Theatre Studies at Warwick University.
 She is a founding member of award-winning curious directive with whom she has devised, performed and directed.
 In 2014 she was Trainee Director at Paines Plough and she was a 2016 JMK Finalist for her production of Jon Fosse’s Winter.
 She is the 2017 – 2018 Resident Assistant Director at Theatre Royal Plymouth.

-Beyond Empty Deck, Directing credits include: Katzelmacher (MA Acting Workshop Production, Drama Centre); Pelican Daughters (Shakespeare in Shoreditch Festival, RIFT); A Local Boy (Invertigo, Pleasance); English Settlement, Property, and Clarion (PlayWROUGHT, Arcola); True or False (Theatre Uncut, Arcola); Free Fall (Invertigo, Guildhall School of Music and Drama); The Lodger (Oval House); Just One (Lost Theatre); The Nth Degree (Old Red Lion and Rosemary Branch); An Ordinary Spectacle (curious directive, Powder Blue Orthogonal Pavilion); Mercury Fur (site specific, Leamington Spa).
+Beyond Empty Deck, directing credits include: Katzelmacher (MA Acting Workshop Production, Drama Centre); Pelican Daughters (Shakespeare in Shoreditch Festival, RIFT); A Local Boy (Invertigo, Pleasance); English Settlement, Property, and Clarion (staged readings at PlayWROUGHT, Arcola); True or False (Theatre Uncut, Arcola); Free Fall (Invertigo, Guildhall School of Music and Drama); The Lodger (Oval House); The Nth Degree (Old Red Lion and Rosemary Branch); An Ordinary Spectacle (curious directive, Powder Blue Orthogonal Pavilion); Mercury Fur (site specific, Leamington Spa).

 Kay was the Associate Director on the critically acclaimed Clarion (Arcola), starring Clare Higgins (winner of Best Female, OffWestEnd Awards) and Greg Hicks (nominated Best Male, OffWestEnd Awards), written by Mark Jagasia (nominated Best New Play, OffWestEnd Awards)